 Sarah’s background includes work in both emergency and outpatient psychiatric care, giving her a sharp ability to triage complex cases while staying grounded in empathy.
 She takes a holistic approach, often weaving in mindfulness and patient education to help individuals feel empowered in their healing.
 Sarah is especially skilled at supporting those new to psychiatric care and navigating their first experience with medication or interventional therapies.
 She is known for her calm, open communication style.
 Prior to working at Axis, she was a nurse at Ketamine Wellness Center and Eating Recovery Center.

 Selina is a trauma-informed prescriber with extensive experience working with individuals facing co-occurring mental health and substance use disorders.
 Before joining Axis, she provided care in high-acuity inpatient settings and developed a reputation for her ability to connect with patients who feel misunderstood or overlooked.
-Her specialties include managing chronic depression, anxiety, and PTSD with a focus on restoring hope and emotional safety.
+Her specialties include managing chronic depression, anxiety, and PTSD (and complex PTSD) with a focus on restoring hope and emotional safety.

 Booking your first appointment is easy.
 You can self-refer—no need to wait for another doctor to send you.
 Our intake team helps you understand your insurance benefits and what to expect in your first psychiatric evaluation.
 We serve Boulder, Louisville, and surrounding areas.